NXP/ot-nxp/src/k32w0/k32w061/README.md

 # OpenThread on NXP K32W061 Example

-This directory contains example platform drivers for the [NXP K32W061][k32w061] based on [K32W061-DK006][k32w061-dk006] hardware platform.
+This directory contains example platform drivers for the [NXP K32W0x1][k32w0x1] based on [K32W0x1-DK006][k32w0x1-dk006] hardware platform, including all variants of devices like K32W041 and K32W061.

 The example platform drivers are intended to present the minimal code necessary to support OpenThread.
 As a result, the example platform drivers do not necessarily highlight the platform's full capabilities.